Is Florence Worth Visiting? Here’s All You Need to Know

 How many days is ideal in Florence?

-The amount of days you spend in Florence should be based on your preferences and your goals with this trip.
+The amount of days you spend in Florence should be based on your preferences and your goals for your trip.
 For example, if you are an art, architecture, or history lover, I recommend staying a minimum of two or three days.
-Two days in Florence is enough time to see all the main attractions with some room to digest all the beauty.
-3 days give you the time to digest everything and have room for hidden gems and unique activities.

 If you don’t care for art, architecture, or history, but still want to visit – Florence is a great day trip.